 Additionally, you’ll receive a card explaining service animal laws and your rights if inquiries are made regarding your SA’s legal status.
 Keep in mind, though, that the registration itself will not grant you any additional rights, as these are already protected under the ADA and other related laws.

-Do I Need to Register My Dog as an ESA in Texas?
+Do I Need to Register My Dog As an ESA in Texas?

 There is no need to register your animal in a database or get them a special license to take advantage of ESA protections.
 A doctor’s letter is all that is needed for access to housing.
 However, some poeple choose to have their ESA registered in Texas, since it can provide additional proof that you worked with a reputable company.